smikhalevski/react-corsair/README.md

 # Routing

 Routes are navigation entry points.
-Most routes associate a pathname segment with a rendered component:
+Most routes associate a pathname with a rendered component:

 ```ts
 import { createRoute } from 'react-corsair';